GChristensen/ishell/addon/api/legacy/parser/README.md

   literal word, not the selection.

 An **unclosed quote extends to the end of the input**, so suggestions stay stable while the user is still typing the phrase.
-There is no escape syntax for a literal `"` inside a quoted span; a mid-word quote (`5"`) stays literal.
+A **doubled quote** inside a quoted span produces a literal quote character (`"she said ""hi"""` → `she said "hi"`); a mid-word quote (`5"`) stays literal.

-For round-tripping, `ParsedSentence.completionText` re-quotes an emitted argument when it is a multiword prepositional argument or when any of its words would re-parse as a role marker (embedded quotes are stripped in that case), so tab-completing a suggestion reproduces the same reading.
+For round-tripping, `ParsedSentence.completionText` re-quotes an emitted argument when it is a multiword prepositional argument, when any of its words would re-parse as a role marker, or when any of its words starts with a quote character; embedded quotes are escaped by doubling.
+Tab-completing a suggestion therefore reproduces the same reading losslessly.

+The noun-first fallback path also runs the input through the tokenizer, so a bare quoted phrase reaches noun types without the quoting syntax.

 ### 2.5 `PartiallyParsedSentence` — semantic resolution